 Monitor Body Water Levels

-Daily weight changes are normal due to hydration and food intake, as explained by Medical News Today.
+Daily weight changes are normal due to hydration and food intake.
+For more background, see Medical News Today.

 Smart Scale Accuracy Factors